-While this recommendation clearly has implications for potential measurement connecting public health, healthcare providers, and criminal justice, ONDCP took issue with the recommendation in its response to the recommendation in the report, suggesting that current ONDCP actions are taking steps in this direction and that federal agencies should not wait to act before effective data exchange between justice agencies and healthcare is well-established.
-In a separate recommendation, GAO called upon the executive director of Organized Crime Drug Enforcement Task Forces (OCDETF) to work with the National Heroin Initiative Coordinator to establish outcome-oriented performance measures for the goals set out for National Heroin Initiative.
-Data from these efforts could be used in performance indicators within state-level dashboards to hotspot high drug trafficking areas and focus efforts to enhance access to care and appropriate social work and public health initiatives within those areas.

-Similarly, in September 2020, OIG released findings of their audit on the DEA's community-based efforts to combat the opioid crisis, finding that the DEA lacked an outcome-oriented performance measurement strategy to assess the effectiveness of its community outreach efforts, and recommended that the DEA clearly define the goals and expected outcomes prior to implementation.37
+While this recommendation has implications for potential measurement connecting public health, healthcare providers, and criminal justice, ONDCP took issue with the recommendation in its response to the recommendation in the report, suggesting that current ONDCP actions are taking steps in this direction and that federal agencies should not wait to act before effective data exchange between justice agencies and healthcare is well established.
+In a separate recommendation, GAO called upon the executive director of Organized Crime Drug Enforcement Task Forces (OCDETF) to work with the National Heroin Initiative Coordinator to establish outcome-oriented performance measures for the goals set out for the National Heroin Initiative.
+Data from these efforts could be used in performance indicators within state-level dashboards to hot-spot high drug trafficking areas and focus efforts to enhance access to care and appropriate social work and public health initiatives within those areas.
+Similarly, in September 2020, OIG released findings of their audit on the DEA's community-based efforts to combat the opioid and SUD crisis, finding that the DEA lacked an outcome-oriented performance measurement strategy to assess the effectiveness of its community outreach efforts and recommended that the DEA clearly define the goals and expected outcomes prior to implementation.38

-Another GAO report urged the Department of Health and Human Services (HHS) to deepen its efforts related to MAT.
+Another GAO report urged HHS to deepen its efforts related to MAT.
 In this report from October 2017, GAO alludes to five key efforts that HHS has undertaken since 2015 that focus on expanding access to MAT for opioid use disorders-four grant programs that focus on expanding access to MAT in various settings (including rural primary care practices and health centers) and regulatory changes that expand treatment capacity by increasing patient limits for MAT prescribers.
-While the report specifically encouraged HHS to establish measures of MAT access, comparable MAT structure and access measures could be used for health plans and pharmacy benefit managers (PBMs), particularly for patients with known concomitant BH conditions.38
+While the report specifically encouraged HHS to establish measures of MAT access, MAT structure measures could also be used for health plans and pharmacy benefit managers (PBMs), particularly for patients with known concomitant behavioral health conditions.39 The Committee acknowledged that additional Medicaid expansions have improved access to MAT since 2017, but they specifically recognized the difficulties associated with access to buprenorphine.